fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-disk-linux-lab.md

 ### References

-More when you read the manual:
+Read the manual to find out more:

 ```
 man inxi